chierina/Energy-Churn-Prediction/README.md

-# ESCP ML with Python Final Project
+# Machine Learning with Python Final Project
 I chose a case study designed for a top tier strategic consulting company for my final project.\
 You can find following files in this repository. \
 * Datasets : all the provided datasets for training and testing. \